What is Asclera® (pronounced uh-SKLAIR-uh)?

 How does Asclera® work?

 Asclera® is a sclerosing agent that is injected into the vein.
 It works by damaging the endothelium, the inside lining of blood vessels.
 This causes blood platelets and cellular debris to attach to the lining of the vessels.
 Eventually, cellular debris and platelets cause the blood vessel to clot.
 Over time, the clotted vein will be replaced with tissue.

-On average, 87% of clinical study patients were satisfied or very satisfied with their Asclera® treatment.2,3
+88% of clinical study patients were satisfied or very satisfied with their Asclera® treatment after 12 weeks.2,3

 How long is each Asclera® session?